alvarotrigo/fullPage.js/README.md

 - `loopHorizontal`: (default `true`) Defines whether horizontal sliders will loop after reaching the last or previous slide or not.

 - `css3`: (default `true`).
 Defines whether to use JavaScript or CSS3 transforms to scroll within sections and slides.
 Useful to speed up the movement in tablet and mobile devices with browsers supporting CSS3.
-If this option is set to `true` and the browser doesn't support CSS3, a jQuery fallback will be used instead.
+If this option is set to `true` and the browser doesn't support CSS3, a fallback will be used instead.

 - `autoScrolling`: (default `true`) Defines whether to use the "automatic" scrolling or the "normal" one.
 It also has affects the way the sections fit in the browser/device window in tablets and mobile phones.